iqm.iqm_client.models.Instruction#

 qubits: Locus#

-names of the logical qubits the operation acts on
+names of the locus components (typically qubits) the operation acts on

 args: dict[str, Any]#